Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 Commercial patio covers in BC fall under stricter rules than residential projects.
 Here’s what you need to know before breaking ground.

 Part 3 vs. Part 9 buildings: If your building is over 600 m² in area or three storeys, it falls under Part 3 of the BC Building Code.
-Most commercial properties do.
-Part 3 buildings require engineer-stamped drawings for any structural addition — including patio covers.
-We provide sealed engineering drawings with every commercial project as standard.
+Most commercial properties do, and larger structural additions can carry extra requirements.
+We’ll tell you exactly what your project needs and coordinate the right professionals when a design has to be signed off — so nothing stalls at the building department.

 The key code requirements for commercial patio covers in BC include: